POP-2: History

-The original version of POP-2 was implemented on an Elliott 4130 computer in the University of Edinburgh (with only 64KB RAM, doubled to 128KB in 1972).
+The original version of POP-2 was implemented on an Elliott 4130 computer in the University of Edinburgh (with only 64 KB RAM, doubled to 128 KB in 1972).

 POP-2 was ported to the ICT 1900 series on a 1909 at Lancaster University by John Scott in 1968.

 In the mid-1970s, POP-2 was ported to BESM-6 (POPLAN System).

+In 1978 Hamish Dewar implemented a version of POP-2 specifically for use by Edinburgh University undergraduates in the AI2 (Artificial Intelligence, 2nd year level) class using the EMAS operating system.
+This implementation was written from scratch in the Edinburgh programming language, IMP.

-Later versions were implemented for CTL Modular One, PDP-10, ICL 1900 series (running the George operating system).
-Julian Davies, in Edinburgh, implemented an extended version of POP-2, which he called POP-10 on the PDP-10 computer running TOPS-10.
+Later versions were implemented for Computer Technology Limited (CTL) Modular One, PDP-10, ICL 1900 series (running the operating system George).
+Julian Davies, in Edinburgh, implemented an extended version of POP-2, which he named POP-10 on the PDP-10 computer running TOPS-10.
 This was the first dialect of POP-2 that treated case as significant in identifier names, used lower case for most system identifiers, and supported long identifiers with more than 8 characters.

 Shortly after that, a new implementation known as WPOP (for WonderPop) was implemented by Robert Rae and Allan Ramsay in Edinburgh, on a research-council funded project.
-That version introduced caged address spaces, some compile-time syntactic typing (e.g. for integers and reals) as well as some pattern matching constructs for use with a variety of data-structures.
+That version introduced caged address spaces, some compile-time syntactic typing (e.g., for integers and reals), and some pattern matching constructs for use with a variety of data structures.